mrbmc/mrbmc/src/colophon.md

 ### Typography

-The primary typeface is [Tomato Grotesk](https://www.thedesignersfoundry.com/tomato-grotesk/) by [The Designers Foundry](https://www.thedesignersfoundry.com/).
+The primary typeface is Helvetica Neue.

 For extended prose we use a native serif: Hoefler on MacOS & iOS, Palatino on Android and Windows.